PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 18:47:52
+Last updated: 2024-04-05 18:48:25
-Random Quote: My only aim is to take many lives.
-The more the better I feel. -
+Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez